fstar1129/ezy-staking/README.md

 ---
 ### Unstake Button
 - This button is for unstake all the amount that you have invested.
-    - For the Plan0 and Plan1 You can only unstake 100% of the amount.
+    - For all Plan You can only unstake 100% of the amount.
-    - From Plan2 onwards You can unstake some part of the invested amount too.

 ### Reinvest Button